incubrain/astrotribe/SPEC-DOC.md

 Rules:

+## Hardware
-- Always add try catch and logging around CRITICAL func
+- Always add try catch and logging around CRITICAL func, handle non-critical errors gracefully
-- Fail quickly, white space programming
 - Mac Pro M3 Nuxt 3.15 PNPM >=9.0.0 Node 22.12 Typescript ^5.6.3 Pinia for state, composition API
     syntax ALWAYS use Tailwind, Primevue with prefix of 'Prime' for components

+## Business Minded

+- Fail fast, use white space programming
+- Use DTO's which are mapped to UI elements
+- DTO's should be mapped EARLY in the data pipelines both too and from the DB

 ## GENERAL